-You can still move for a summary judgment on the other party’s liability.
+You can still move for summary judgment on the other party’s liability.

-Either the plaintiff or the defendant may ask for a summary judgement at any time.
+Either the plaintiff or the defendant may ask for summary judgment at any time.

-In a summary judgement motion, the moving party is asserting that the facts of the case or certain portions of the case are so clear, so obvious, that they don’t really require hours of courtroom time to determine those portions of the case.
-The ability to ask for a summary judgement saves the court a lot of time and money.
+In a summary judgment motion, the moving party is asserting that the facts of the case or certain portions of the case are so clear, so obvious, that they don’t really require hours of courtroom time to determine those portions of the case.
+The ability to ask for a summary judgment saves the court a lot of time and money.

-A recent case which affects how motions for summary judgment are made is the 2018 case Rodriguez v.
-City of New York New York .
+A recent case that affects how motions for summary judgment are made is the 2018 case Rodriguez v.
+City of New York New York.
 In Rodriguez v.
-City of New York, the courts ruled that plaintiff does not bear the burden of establishing the absence of their own comparative negligence in order to obtain summary judgment.
+The city of New York, the courts ruled that the plaintiff does not bear the burden of establishing the absence of their own comparative negligence in order to obtain summary judgment.

-This is important, because establishing a defendant’s liability is very important to a personal injury matter.
+This is important because establishing a defendant’s liability is very important to a personal injury matter.
 Likewise, as is determining the amount of the damages that should be awarded.
-If your attorney can obtain summary judgement on your behalf, then you’ve won half the battle before anyone sets foot into a courtroom.
+If your attorney can obtain summary judgment on your behalf, then you’ve won half the battle before anyone sets foot into a courtroom.

 Percentages determine recovery.